scds/intro-gephi/instructions.md

 After ensuring that you've followed the [Preparatory steps](preparation), open Gephi and follow along with the workshop recording and/or slides.
-This page includes slides for the 2021 and 2022 sessions.
+This page includes materials for the 2021 and 2022 sessions.

 ## 2021 Workshop recording